- Title Professor, Communication

 PhD, University of North Carolina at Chapel Hill

-He was the head of the Mass Communication and Society division and served for the International Communication division of the Association for Education in Journalism and Mass Communication (AEJMC).
-Currently, he is an associate editor of Mass Communication & Society and sits on the editorial boards of Journalism & Mass Communication Quarterly; Journalism and Communication Monographs; and Journal of Political Marketing.
-At Boston University, he has offered classes in communication theory; international communication; persuasion and public opinion; and research methods.
+He was the head of the Mass Communication and Society division of the Association for Education in Journalism and Mass Communication (AEJMC).
+Currently, he sits on the editorial boards of Journalism & Mass Communication Quarterly; Journalism and Communication Monographs; and Journal of Political Marketing.
+He has lectured in various countries, including France, the Netherlands, and Taiwan.
+At Boston University, he has offered classes in communication theory, research methods, international communication, and public opinion.